samuko-things-company/smc_l298n_ros_plugin/README.md

+> **NOTE:** should be used with your computer or microcomputer robotics project running on linux `Ubuntu 22.04` [ros-Humble] (e.g Raspberry Pi, PC, etc.)

 ## How to Use the Package
-- ensure you've already set up your microcomputer or PC system with `ros-humble` with colcon and your ros workspace also setup
+- ensure you've already set up your microcomputer or PC system with `ros-humble` with `colcon` and your `ros workspace` also setup

-- install the libserial-dev package on your linux machine
+- install the `libserial-dev` package on your linux machine
   > ```sudo apt-get update```
   >
   > ```sudo apt install libserial-dev```

-- install rosdep so you can install necessary ros related dependencies for the package.
+- install `rosdep` so you can install necessary ros related dependencies for the package.
   > ```sudo apt-get update```
   >
   > ```sudo apt install python3-rosdep2```